-- 17. Further, the court held that the Commission's second amendment would require it to prove that the appellants formed part of a single economic unit.
+- 18. Further, the court held that the Commission's second amendment would require it to prove that the appellants formed part of a single economic unit.
 This would compel the Commission to consider the corporate structure, management and relations between the companies of the group and lead evidence on its various operations.
 The court held that to allow this amendment would be to introduce a new cause of complaint or a different claim which would materially affect the proceedings before the Tribunal.
-As such, the decision by the Tribunal to allow the amendment was final in effect and therefore subject to appeal.27 The court overturned the Tribunal's order and disallowed the amendments. - 18.
+As such, the decision by the Tribunal to allow the amendment was final in effect and therefore subject to appeal.28 The court overturned the Tribunal's order and disallowed the amendments. - 19.
 The Commission thereafter sought leave to appeal directly to the Constitutional Court (ConCourt) against the judgment of the CAC.
-The ConCourt however did not grant the Commission leave to appeal.28 - 19.
-In Woodlands Dairy (Pty) Ltd and Another v Competition Commission,29 (Woodlands) the SCA did mention in passing that a complaint is capable of amendment by the Commission.
-Since then the seminal case of Competition Commission v Yara (South Africa) (Pty) Ltd and Others30 (Yara) has decided that the Commission may tacitly initiate complaints and the Tribunal's jurisdiction would not be excluded on the basis of an invalid initiation.
+The ConCourt however did not grant the Commission leave to appeal.29 - 20.
+This case is also discussed under the Joinder Applications section dealing with whether the Commission can seek to join a party against whom a complaint has not been initiated in terms of section 49B. - 21.
+In Woodlands Dairy (Pty) Ltd and Another v Competition Commission,30 (Woodlands) the SCA did mention in passing that a complaint is capable of amendment by the Commission.
+Since then, the seminal case of Competition Commission v Yara (South Africa) (Pty) Ltd and Others31 (Yara) has decided that the Commission may tacitly initiate complaints and the Tribunal's jurisdiction would not be excluded on the basis of an invalid initiation.
 For a further discussion of this see the topic dealing with the powers of the Commissioner under section 49B.

-28 See further Competition Commission v Loungefoam (Pty) Ltd and Others (CCT 90/11) [2012] ZACC 15.
+29 See further Competition Commission v Loungefoam (Pty) Ltd and Others (CCT 90/11) [2012] ZACC 15.

-^{30 2013 (6)} SA 404 (SCA).
+^{31 2013 (6)} SA 404 (SCA).